In this article:

-Once you’ve created your account and installed Kameleoon script, you are ready to create and launch your experiments!
+Once you’ve created your account and installed the Kameleoon script, you’ll be ready to create and launch your experiments!
 This article will guide you step by step towards the launch of your first experiment.

 Via your website

-To launch Kameleoon, go to one of the webpages on which you have installed the Kameleoon script and press Maj + F2 or, il you are a Mac user Fn + Maj + F2.
+To launch Kameleoon, you need to access one of the web pages where you have installed the Kameleoon script and press Shift + F2 or Fn + Shift + F2 (for Mac users).

-If nothing happens, you can try another method to launch Kameleoon: simply add this code at the end of your URL:
+If nothing happens, you can try another method to launch Kameleoon by adding the code “#kameleoon=true” to the end of the URL.

-Once Kameleoon is loaded, a connection pop-in opens.
-Fill in your user name and password to access the editor.
+Once Kameleoon has loaded, you will open a login pop-in and enter your username and password to access the editor.

-When the editor is open you will see a header above your webpage.
+When the Graphic editor opens, you will see a header above the web page.

 Create an experiment